-An Outlook Group is an Office 365 Group that comes with a central group inbox for sending and receiving emails and a central calendar for tracking shared events.
+An Outlook Group is a Microsoft 365 Group that comes with a central group inbox for sending and receiving emails and a central calendar for tracking shared events.
 An Outlook Group also includes a shared workspaces connected to SharePoint and other Office 365 apps.

 When you create an Outlook Group, you get: